brew3D/platform/src/app/builder/README.md

 # AI Game Builder UI

-A world-class, high-productivity UI for an AI-powered game builder platform that integrates with the OpenAI Agents SDK system.
+A world-class, high-productivity UI for an AI-powered game builder platform that integrates with the Gemini AI system.

 ## 🎯 Overview